annargrs/annargrs.github.io/_pages/lab.md

 {% capture notice-1 %}

-**Upcoming funded positions:**
+**Upcoming funded position:**

-  - PhD positions specializing in (a) influence functions for large language models, (b) semantic search over large databases.
-[Apply by Nov 22 2024](https://candidate.hr-manager.net/ApplicationInit.aspx?cid=119&ProjectId=181734&DepartmentId=3439&MediaId=5)
-  - 2-year postdoc specializing in reference identification, preferably with prior expertise in scholarly document processing or explainable fact-checking.
-[Apply by Nov 15 2024](https://candidate.hr-manager.net/ApplicationInit.aspx?cid=119&ProjectId=181730&DepartmentId=3439&MediaId=5)
+ - 2-year postdoc specializing local, privacy-preserving LLM-based chatbots for conducting qualitative interviews for social science research.
+Part of a cross-interdisciplinary, cross-institution project in collaboration with the Center for Social Data Science at the University of Copenhagen.
+Application link coming soon.

 In your research statement, please focus on the kinds of questions you might want to pursue, given the focus of the project, and why you have the ability or experience to contribute to answering such questions.
 Brevity is appreciated, references are welcome.
-The earliest possible starting date is January 1, but later dates can be accomodated.
+The earliest possible starting date is May 1, but later dates can be accomodated.

-Generic "please look at my CV" emails will be ignored.
 I do *not* currently have the possibility to host interns.
 I maintain a list of [upcoming talks and events](https://annargrs.github.io/talks/#upcoming-talks), where it might be possible to meet in person.

 {% endcapture %}